 - Your Medicare covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
-"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - Some of the services listed in the Medical Benefits Chart are covered as in-network services only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from Simpra Advantage (PPO I-SNP). - o Covered services that need approval in advance to be covered as in-network services are marked in italics in the Medical Benefits Chart. - You never need approval in advance for out-of-network services from out-of-network providers.
+Medically necessary means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - Some of the services listed in the Medical Benefits Chart are covered as in-network services only if your doctor or other network provider gets approval in advance (sometimes called prior authorization) from Simpra Advantage (PPO I-SNP). - Covered services that need approval in advance to be covered as in-network services are marked in italics in the Medical Benefits Chart.